Dharshine06/Healwise-AI-Powered-Platform/README.md

   # Build HealWise Platform

-  This is a code bundle for Build HealWise Platform.
   The original project is available at https://plugin-wager-64408428.figma.site

   ## Running the code

   Run `npm i` to install the dependencies.